 Over a period of 24 months, 16 experts out of 8 EU Member States will steer the project, each bringing their specific sectoral knowledge and experience from national trade unions and employer associations in the areas of social dialogue, digital transformation and employment policy.

-A stakeholder conference is envisaged for 18-19 October.
+A stakeholder conference is envisaged for 18-19 October in Tallinn, Estonia.

 Intensifying global competition, the economic crisis, demographic developments, technological progress, climate change, energy costs, and shift in work patterns, are having a serious impact on competitiveness and employment in the chemical sector.
 After 10 years of existence, the SSDC for the European Chemical Industry takes the opportunity to step up its commitment to social dialogue via a joint Roadmap for 2015 – 2020.